jaytimm/PubmedMTK/README.md

 ### Google image summary

-Lastly, some fairly simple functionality (not detailed here) for building collages based on a Google image search.
+Lastly, some fairly simple functionality (not presented in much detail here) for building collages based on a Google image search.
 Below, results from a Google Image search for `human senescence` –

 ![](README_files/figure-markdown_github/summary.png)

+### Summary